mercybasic/onyxdispatch/LOGOUT_FIXES.md

 6. **User Not Redirected to Landing Page**: After logout, users weren't being properly redirected to the landing page.

+7. **Race Condition on Page Reload**: The most critical issue - when the page redirected after logout, `initAuth()` would call `getSession()` and find a session before it was fully cleared server-side, causing the user to be immediately logged back in.

 ## Changes Made

 ### 1. useDiscordAuth.js